 Often, it’s the informal meetings at a big conference that end up being the most productive and memorable.
 Try to plan for at least one block of unstructured time during which interpreters will be available to facilitate small-group communication.
 You could also provide portable interpretation equipment for an evening excursion, so guests from different cultures can easily forge relationships that will mean better business down the road.

+It certainly is not easy to plan an international meeting that will be a success.
 Contact us today with questions or concerns about conference interpretation.
 You can also download the How to Choose the Right Translation Services for Your Event eBook for FREE by simply clicking the button below!